 One of the new highlight features in iOS 11 is the iPhone's ability to detect when you're in a car, and then automatically switching Do Not Disturb on.
 This means your notifications will no longer distract you while you're driving (a very good thing), but it can be frustrating if you're the passenger and aren't driving.

-- iOS 11 preview: Exploring the cool new features coming to your iPhone and iPad
+- iOS 11 review: Exploring the cool new features coming to your iPhone and iPad

-For the driver, the automatic mode might not be ideal, and neither is the fact that your closest friends, relatives and acquaintances think you're ignoring them.
+For the driver, the automatic mode might not be the perfect solution, and neither is the fact that your closest friends, relatives and acquaintances think you're ignoring them.

 How to disable automatic Do Not Disturb While Driving

 By default in iOS 11, the feature is set to switch on automatically in the background.
 If you're almost always the driver, and rarely a passenger, you can leave it like this.